Sit n Go Advanced Strategy: Blind Steals in the SNG Middle Stage

 - Of the 36% of the time the steal is not successful, they will re-raise only about 50% of those times because they have a very good hand.
 When they do re-raise and you have junk, here is a situation where you can consider folding (remember you are getting 2-1 odds to call though).

-- The other 50% of the times they defend, they will simply call (bad play, because they’re out of position), and when they miss the flop (two thirds of the time), you can take it down with a continuation bet.
+- The other 50% of the times they defend, they will simply call (often a suboptimal play, since they’ll be out of position for the rest of the hand), and when they miss the flop (two thirds of the time), you can take it down with a continuation bet.

 So from the maths, we can see that blind steals in late position is a positive play, in fact only about 18% of the time are we going to run into troubles (36% x 50%) and have to consider folding, the other times we will likely take the pot down before or on the flop.